Is Your Makeup Real or a Counterfeit? - EMANI

 Why the Rise of Counterfeit Cosmetics?

-According to the docuseries episode, the rise of counterfeits in the beauty industry is in part due to social media, the popularity of influencers, and scarcity marketing techniques.
+The docuseries episode attributes the rise of counterfeit in the beauty industry to social media, influencers, and scarcity marketing techniques.

-Social media influencers often create enormous hype about certain brands or products, turning them into instant hits to create enormous consumer demand.
+Social media influencers create hype around brands/products, generating huge consumer demand.
 When these products sell out in a matter of hours, the demand quickly increases.

 Some brands are also employing a technique called scarcity marketing.
-In this instance, they only produce a small amount of the sought after product, to drum up demand and perceived value.
+In this case, the company produces a limited supply of the sought-after product to increase demand and perceived value.

 People want to have the newest, best thing.
 They want to have what their favorite beauty influencer or friends are using.
 They want to fit in and fear missing out.
-They want to look like the person on social media, and they believe, if they want to achieve the look at home, they need to use the same product as the influencer.
+Some of them want to look like the person on social media, and they believe, if they want to achieve the look at home, they need to use the same product as the influencer.

 Other times, often when there is a very hyped product release, a few selected people will buy up all of the inventory immediately.
 After receiving the popular product, they re-sell it for a much higher price on a third-party seller website like PoshMark, Amazon, OfferUp or eBay.